KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

   (count-w-prefix [n s]
     (if-let [subn (prefix n s)]
       (count-words subn)
       0)))
 ```

-Now this speeds up by a factor of 50.
+Now this speeds up by a factor of 50, and is simpler to boot!
 We're getting closer.
+Takeaway: always, always use the right data structures/algorithms.

 ## JVM optimizations